mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 - load, copy byte (or word) from main memory into register, overwriting previous content in register

-- store, copy byte (or word) from register to location in main memory, overwiting previous content in location
+- store, copy byte (or word) from register to location in main memory, overwriting previous content in location

 - operate, copy content of two registers to ALU, perform arithmetic operation on the two words and store result in register, overwriting previous content in register